With brazen assault on election, Trump prompts critics to warn of a coup

 Historians described Trump’s actions as dangerous, irresponsible, harmful and unprecedented, but most said his behavior does not yet meet the formal academic definition of an attempted coup, which typically describes a military-backed effort to seize power from a legitimate government.
 Senior Pentagon officials have made clear that the military has no role in the fallout over Trump’s election defeat.

-Trump has leveled baseless accusations of widespread election fraud, pressured the Justice Department to affirm his conspiracy theories, weighed appointing a legal ally as a special counsel to investigate his claims, and privately discussed the efficacy of declaring martial law.
+Trump has leveled baseless accusations of widespread election fraud, pressured the Justice Department to affirm his conspiracy theories, weighed appointing a legal ally as a special counsel to investigate his claims and privately discussed the efficacy of declaring martial law.

-On Wednesday, some of Trump’s GOP allies on Capitol Hill will attempt to block congressional certification of President-elect Joe Biden’s 306-232 victory in the electoral college — two weeks before Biden is set to take the oath of office.
+On Wednesday, some of Trump’s GOP allies on Capitol Hill will attempt to block congressional certification of President-elect Joe Biden’s 306-to-232 victory in the electoral college — two weeks before Biden is set to take the oath of office.

 Trump’s strategy represents a brazen attempt to overturn or “steal” the election, historians and political scientists agreed.
 Some said he is tiptoeing toward an “autogolpe,” a Spanish term popularized in Latin America to describe a “self-coup” attempted by leaders who came to power legally and acted outside the law to try to maintain it.